saltjsx/quickbuck-alpha/scripts/README.md

 ```

 You'll be prompted for:
-1. Your OpenRouter API key
+1. Your Gemini API key (get one from [Google AI Studio](https://aistudio.google.com/app/apikey))
 2. Your Convex admin key

 The script will:
 1. Fetch all companies from Convex
-2. Send the data to AI (GPT-4o-mini via OpenRouter)
+2. Send the data to AI (Gemini 2.0 Flash Lite)
 3. Show you which companies the AI recommends removing
 4. Ask for confirmation before deleting